OliCoSide/actuarialmetrics/README.md

 - [ ] Make a pretty example for the `readme`
 - [ ] Arrange packages requirements for smooth use
 - [ ] Add dataset to my package
+- [ ] Add equation on graphs using `latex2exp`
+- [ ] Add exploratory functions from industrial partnership

 <p align="right">(<a href="#readme-top">back to top</a>)</p>